jmfrick1/jmfrick1/README.md

 - 🌱 I’m currently learning advanced Java and Python, Stable Diffusion, and enhancing my web design skills with Figma and Next.js. 📚
 - 💞️ I’m looking to collaborate on innovative tech projects, game development, web design, CAD-related solutions, and anything that leverages my diverse skill set. 🤝
 - 📫 How to reach me: Feel free to reach out to me here on GitHub or connect with me on LinkedIn or any tech community platform. 💬
-- ⚡ Fun fact: I have pet bunnies. 🐇
-- I like golfing and hiking.⛳
 -  Plus, I'm great at finding budget-friendly solutions and making the most of my resources!

 I’ve been coding and product developing since 2012, working across macOS, Windows, and Linux.
 My journey started with projects in Greenfoot using Java, and since then, I’ve expanded my expertise to include: